Nektar Therapeutics: An Undervalued Biopharmaceuticals Company With Plenty In The Pipeline

 - Topline data from Phase III trial of NKTR-181, an opioid with reduced penetration of the blood-brain barrier, expected in 1H 2017.
 Subsequent early NDA filing expected in 2H 2017.

-- Topline data from Phase III trials of both Ciprofloxacin Dry Powder for treatment of Non-CF (Cystic Fibrosis) Bronchiectasis and Amikacin Inhale for treatment of Gram-negative pneumonia expected in 1H 2017.
+- Topline data from Phase III trials of both Ciprofloxacin Dry Powder for treatment of Non-CF (cystic fibrosis) bronchiectasis and Amikacin Inhale for treatment of gram-negative pneumonia expected in 1H 2017.

 - Further progression of the company's other pipelines currently in clinical development (Fovista, NKTR-214, Dapirolizumab Pegol) and expansion to include those currently in pre-clinical development (NKTR-358, NKTR-255, NKTR-119) in the intermediate-to-long term.